vedph/cadmus-ndp-frac/README.md

 - identity:
   - 🟢 [metadata part](https://github.com/vedph/cadmus-general/blob/master/docs/metadata.md)
-  - 📖 [COD codicology shelfmarks part](https://github.com/vedph/cadmus-codicology/blob/master/docs/cod-shelfmarks.md) ❓what is this used for?
-If this belongs to the container, it has no use here.
-If instead it refers to the fragment itself, it belongs here as its ID.
+  - 📖 [COD codicology shelfmarks part](https://github.com/vedph/cadmus-codicology/blob/master/docs/cod-shelfmarks.md)\*: either an existing shelfmark ID for the fragment, or a one created for it if the fragment has none (e.g.` Vat. lat.
+13501 Fr.A` for a fragment in a manuscript with shelfmark `Vat. lat.
+13501`).
   - 🟢 [pin links part](https://github.com/vedph/cadmus-general/blob/master/docs/pin-links.md): this links the fragment to its original container and current container.
 The different role of the link (original vs current) is defined by the link's tag.
 Each link can also include an assertion.

 - history: